 Organization: USGBC Ohio

-2 continuing education credits for: BOMA, AEE, ASHRAE, pending for AIA HSW, self reporting for Professional Engineers and LEED
+2 continuing education credits for: BOMA, AEE, ASHRAE, AIA HSW, self reporting for Professional Engineers and LEED

 Zoom link will be sent the day before the event.